Dubai Marina: Education

 Emirates International School is close to Dubai Marina.

 Incidents

 On 27 April 2006, a protest broke out among workers in Al Ahmadiya Contracting.
 During the protest, workers blocked the company's construction site at Dubai Marina and destroyed office property and documents.
 They also damaged eight cars and two buses and battered a site engineer.
 The crowd was later dispersed by the riot control wing of Dubai Police.

 In August 2015, people including police officers were arrested after they were caught with prostitutes and illegal alcohol on a boat in Dubai Marina.

-In 14 June 2025, a huge fire broke out in the 67-storey Marina Pinnacle, causing 4,000 people to flee.
+On 14 June 2025, a huge fire broke out in the 67-storey Marina Pinnacle, causing 4,000 people to flee.